lmfit/uncertainties/doc/tech_guide.rst

 numbers (the summation, etc. of these objects is defined).

-Mathematical expressions involving numbers with uncertainties generally return :class:`AffineScalarFunc` objects; these objects store all the variables they depend from:
+Mathematical expressions involving numbers with uncertainties generally return :class:`AffineScalarFunc` objects, because they represent mathematical functions and not simple variables; these objects store all the variables they depend from:

   >>> type(umath.sin(x))
   <class 'uncertainties.AffineScalarFunc'>